nuthanc/react/streams/client/README.md

 ### Wildcard Navigation
 * In StreamList component, update renderAdmin with Link instead of button
 * In App.js file, :id in StreamEdit Route
+* After the colon can be anything, but we reference the same variable within the Component prop

+### More on Route Params
+* In StreamEdit component, add props and console log it to check
+* All props are coming from React-router-dom
+* StreamEdit rendered by Route